lipu-linku/sona/api/README.md

 This folder holds the code for the sona API, hosted at https://api.linku.la/.

-The API is built using TypeScript, Vite, and [Hono](https://hono.dev/), using Zod schemas verified against the source data, in the [schemas directory](../schemas).
+The API is built using TypeScript, [Vite](https://vitejs.dev/), and [Hono](https://hono.dev/), using Zod schemas verified against the source data.

 ## Contributing